Corruption in Georgia: Anti-corruption efforts

 Economic reform and anti-corruption were placed at the top political agenda of the Georgian government led by former President Saakashvili.
 Since 2004, Georgia had made tremendous progress in the clampdown on corruption and reinstatement of good governance.
 The total dissolution of the corrupt traffic police in 2004 and the establishment of the Anti-Corruption Interagency Council in 2008 were successful examples of the reform.
 Low-level corruption has been virtually eliminated in recent years.
 Both the OECD and the World Bank praised Georgia's unique success in combating corruption.
+But later (2017–2019) the reports from OECD showed that Georgia has stalled its efforts in reducing corruption and implementing recommendations.

+Transparency International noted in 2019 that "the Government of Georgia has not fulfilled a number of important anti-corruption recommendations which concern such issues as anti-corruption policy planning, enforcement of anti-corruption laws, independence of civil servants, judicial reform and reform of the law enforcement agencies, freedom of information and prevention of corruption in the public procurement process."

 The World Bank, for example, attributed Georgia's success at fighting corruption to the following factors: "exercising strong political will; establishing credibility early; launching a frontal assault; attracting new staff; limiting the state's role; adopting unconventional methods; coordinating closely; tailoring international experience to local conditions; harnessing technology; using communications strategically."
 The lesson of Georgia's success at fighting corruption, according to The Economist, is that "[l]eadership and political will are all important," as is "establishing early credibility."
 Ending corruption in Georgia was part of an almost-libertarian effort to minimize the size of the state, creating fewer opportunities for graft.
 The young and largely western-educated new staff of the government receives a high enough salary to dissuade the temptation of corruption.